akpi816218/discog/README.md

 ## Contributions

-Commits and PRs must be comprehensive and clearly describe their purpose and summarize changes made.

-- Commits and PRs must include all dependency changes and edits to `package.json`.
-- PRs must be merged via a squash commit.
+All contributions are welcome!
+We are actively looking for more developers.

 ### Pre-Commit Tasks

-- Test all features if committing to `gitmaster` branch.
+- Test all features before committing to the `gitmaster` branch.
 - Lint and compile code.
 Edit code if needed.
 Repeat until no errors are returned.
 - Commit and push.